'Structurally unsafe' Texas Beach bridge will be closed all summer

 On high-traffic summer days like the Fourth of July, that number of river-goers entering the area, either by crossing the bridge or the train tracks, has in years past been in the thousands.

-Joshua Carbunck walks down to Texas Beach pretty frequently in warm-weather months.
+Joshua Carbunck walks down to Texas Beach regularly in warm-weather months.
 But he visited the area in late-April for just the third time this year, and said he had no idea the bridge was closed and hadn't seen the signs or door.

 But when told of the structural evaluation, he shrugged and said: "I feel like people are going to find a way."